jaakka/DelayFunctionsArduino/README.md

 The library is designed to handle the overflow of `millis()`.
 However, this has not been tested, but in practice, it should work.

+Please give my project a star if you like it or find it useful.

 ---

 ## Key Features